BF-FrontEnd-class-2025/Group3-Intro/members/emilia-12.README.md

-# This is Emilia's bio for the group3 project
+# Emilia Bio

-## Hello
+## Intro

-This is the text for the group3 project
+This is the first line of the bio from the group project. thank you